Understanding flow meter types: laminar differential pressure, thermal, coriolis, ultrasonic and variable area

 Coriolis Flow Meters

 The Coriolis flow meter uses the Coriolis effect to measure the mass flow of a fluid.
 The fluid travels through single or dual curved tubes.
 A vibration is applied to the tube(s).
 The Coriolis force acts on the fluid particles perpendicular to the vibration and the direction of the flow.
 While the tube is vibrating upward, the fluid flow in forces down on the tube.
 As the fluid flows out of the tube, it forces upward.
 This creates torque, twisting the tube.
 The inverse process occurs when the tube is vibrating downward.
-These opposing forces cause the tube to twist, the amplitude of which is directly related to mass flow of the fluid through the tube.
+These opposing forces cause the tube to twist, the phase difference of which is directly related to mass flow of the fluid through the tube.

 Ultrasonic Flow Meters